RTE.default.contentCSS is broken in Frontend

 Then there is writeTemporaryFile and getFullFilename.

 And there is also differences in those two. getfullFilename checks in RteHtmlAreaApi regarding isFrontend() || isFrontendEditing().

 Also the check in writeTemporaryFile has been improved in RtehtmlAreaApi.

 Maybe this issue is realted, would have to test it.

-#6 Updated by Chris topher about 3 years ago
+#6 Updated by Chris topher over 3 years ago

 In #65705 the problem obviously only exists on FE pages, which contain something that looks like a domain name in the page title.
 This is not the case for me: My pages do not look like a domain name.
 Also I have the issue on all pages.